ZimCodes/Zeiver/README.md

 1. Install Rust.
     * If Rust is not installed, please follow the instructions [here](https://www.rust-lang.org/tools/install)

-2. Once Rust is installed, open a CLI & type `cargo install --git https://github.com/ZimCodes/Zeiver`
+2. Once Rust is installed, open a CLI & type `cargo install --branch main --git https://github.com/ZimCodes/Zeiver`

     * _This will install Zeiver from Github_